technosaurus/duktape/website/README.txt

 The website has been implemented as a set of static files, to allow the site to be cached and viewed off-line.
 The pages do depend on external resources, especially Google Fonts and Web Font Loader.
+There is an offline variant (using appcache manifest) which can be easily bookmarked for offline use.
+The offline version works in most browsers but is Firefox OS optimized.

-However, the pages are designed to gracefully degrade:
+The pages are designed to gracefully degrade:

 * No network connection: pages must be readable with at least fallback fonts